dafny-lang/dafny/docs/DafnyRef/Types.md

 The expression `e !in s` is a syntactic shorthand for `!(e in s)`.

+(No white space is permitted between `!` and `in`, making `!in` effectively the one example of a mixed-character-class token in Dafny.)

 ### 5.5.2.
 Multisets ([grammar](#g-collection-type)) {#sec-multisets}

 A _multiset_ is similar to a set, but keeps track of the multiplicity